 The soup is particularly good served with crusty French or Italian loaf bread for dipping.

-- 3 slices of bacon, roughly chopped (can substitute olive oil or butter, 3 Tbsp)
+- 3 slices of bacon, roughly chopped (can substitute extra virgin olive oil or butter, 3 Tbsp)

 - 1 medium white or yellow onion, chopped

 - 2 plum tomatoes, chopped

 - 1 pound white fish fillets, roughly chopped

 - A large pinch of saffron

 - 1 quart of shellfish stock, OR 16 ounces of clam juice plus 16 ounces of fish stock or water